-If you decide it’s in your best interest to seal your divorce record, our Charlotte family law attorneys can help you through the process.
-We provide attentive legal support to help you make it through this difficult time as painlessly as possible.
-Contact us online or give us a call at (704) 659-0007 to schedule a consultation today.
+If you decide it’s in your best interest to seal your divorce record, our Charlotte divorce attorneys can help you.
+We provide attentive legal support to help you endure this difficult time as painlessly as possible.
+Contact us online or at (704) 659-0007 to schedule a consultation today.

 In most cases, divorce hearings and records are public.
-In certain situations, it is possible to seal a divorce record to maintain privacy.
-Learn why you might want to consider sealing your divorce record and how to go about doing so.
+In certain situations, sealing a divorce record to maintain privacy is possible.
+Learn why you might want to consider sealing your divorce record and how to do so.

 Why Should I Seal My Divorce Record?

 Most state governments have an open judicial system, which means someone could head to the courthouse and search for your divorce record if they wanted to.
 However, many states keep sensitive information private, including certain financial information and domestic violence findings.
-Additionally, courts typically refer to children by their initials, and certain identifying information like birthdays and social security numbers are kept private.
+Courts typically refer to children by their initials; specific identifying information like birthdays and social security numbers are kept private.

 If you’re interested in completely sealing your divorce record, you must provide a reason to the courts.
 The list below includes some of the most common reasons people seal a divorce record.